haberdashPI/vscode-master-key/notes.md

             - [X] write code
             - [X] run/test
     - [X] cleanup any files we need to delete
-    - [ ] misc. cleanup
+    - [X] misc. cleanup
         - [X] fix bug in replay of insert actions
         - [X] replay symmetric edits
             - [X] write an integration test
             - [X] implement recording of intercepted commands
-        - [ ] fix bugs that come up with the first, activating key press
+        - [X] fix bugs that come up with the first, activating key press
             - [X] refactor all command definitions out from module's `activate` function, and only define the commands after all activation functions have been called
             - [X] the config module for keybindings also probably needs to update bindings in a second phase
-            - [ ] does the fix resolve these symptoms
+            - [X] does the fix resolve these symptoms
                 - [ ] multi-key sequences often fail in this case (shows up in integration tests as well as my personal interactions)
+                    - this depends on handling multi-key bindings differently prior to activation I think: they delay during activation is going to be pretty hard to avoid.
+This is a fair bit of work and not in scope for the current PR I think
-                - [ ] sometimes the variable `code` is not yet defined
+                - [X] sometimes the variable `code` is not yet defined
-                - [ ] these are possibly symptomatic of the same problem that variable state is not entirely up and going until the extension is activated
+                - [X] these are possibly symptomatic of the same problem that variable state is not entirely up and going until the extension is activated
+                    - I've resolved the `code` issue, and eliminated this by refactoring the code.
+Still have the multi-key sequence issue
     - [ ] merge PR; don't release a new version yet
-    - [ ] rename from Master Key to Key Atlas (keep the same extension name, to avoid confusion, but do make a new git repository)
-        - [ ] rename references of Master key in Selection Utilities
     - [ ] TODO: decorators aren't working
     - [ ] CI
         - [x] setup CI unit tests for rust